auth0/docs/articles/email-wall/use-cases/analytics-use-case.md

 ---
-description: "Learn how Auth0 makes it simple to get analytics from your users to help with your decision-making process, and explore a specific example."
+description: "Learn how Auth0 helps with your decision-making process, and makes it easy to gather data about your users.
+Explore a specific example of User Analytics, including code snippets."
 fourKeyConcepts:
   -
     icon: css-class-bud-icon